Proof (album): Background and release

-On December 5, 2021, in conjunction with an announcement that BTS would be devoting more attention to solo projects, Big Hit Music revealed that preparations for the release of an upcoming group album were underway.
+On December 5, 2021, in conjunction with an announcement that BTS would be devoting more attention to solo projects, BigHit Music revealed that preparations for the release of an upcoming group album were underway.
 At the end of the band's final Permission to Dance on Stage concert at Allegiant Stadium on April 16, 2022, a video featuring excerpts of music videos from previous eras in the band's discography was played.
 The clip ended with the phrase "We are bulletproof" and the date "2022.06.10".
-The following day, Big Hit confirmed the release of an unnamed album on June 10, with further details to be provided in the near future.
+The following day, BigHit confirmed the release of an unnamed album on June 10, with further details to be provided in the near future.
 The album's title, Proof, was revealed through a video trailer that premiered on YouTube on May 4.
 The preorder period began later that same day through Weverse Shop.

 Per a subsequent notice posted on Weverse and shared via Twitter, the three-disc album comprises tracks spanning the past nine years of the band's discography, as well as three new songs.
 Two editions of the album, "Standard" and "Compact", were made available for purchase.
 The schedule for the album's rollout was published on May 5.
 The track listing for the album's first disc—it comprises 19 tracks—was released on May 9 (KST).
 The disc contains all of BTS' lead singles from "No More Dream" (2013) to "Butter" (2021), as well as the new single "Yet to Come (The Most Beautiful Moment)" which serves as the album's lead track.
 A remastered version of the band's 2013 song "Born Singer" is also included.
 Originally released for free by the band shortly after their debut, the song samples "Born Sinner" by American rapper J. Cole from his album of the same name.
 It has never before been included on any of the band's albums.
 "Yet to Come" and its accompanying music video were released alongside the album on June 10.

 Format

 Two editions of the album—Standard and Compact—were initially made available.
 Both versions include three CDS, photocards, and postcards.
 The Standard Edition comes with four booklets and a limited-edition poster while the Compact Edition includes a custom booklet, a mini poster and a "discography guide".

 A limited collector's edition of Proof was announced through Weverse on August 28, 2022, with preorders opening that same day.
 Priced at ₩297,000, this version includes a 300-page photobook that features indepth interviews with the band about their discography, a 7-piece premium photo set, and several other collectibles not available with the Standard and Compact versions.
-Big Hit stated that sales of the album would not count towards any charts.
+BigHit stated that sales of the album would not count towards any charts.
 It was released on September 28.